-In southern Australia's semi-arid agricultural zones, annual medics (Medicago spp.) may often be useful to provide feed for livestock.
+Annual medics are well suited to semi-arid agricultural zones, annual medics (Medicago spp.) are often used to provide high quality feed for livestock.
 They also improve soil fertility through nitrogen fixation and act as a disease break for various cereal root pathogens.
 These self-regenerating pasture species have relatively high levels of hard seeds.
 This enables them to persist through cropping phases and regenerate in subsequent years as pasture.
-In an exciting recent development, Heritage Seeds has released varieties that have tolerance to residual Group B (sulfonyl-urea) herbicides, which are commonly used in areas normally suited to medics.
+In an exciting recent development, Barenbrug has released varieties that have tolerance to residual SU (Group 2 sulfonylurea) herbicides, which are commonly used in areas normally suited to medics.